 By offering professional development opportunities, universities can demonstrate a commitment to ongoing learning and improvement, which can help create a culture of learning throughout the institution.
 This can lead to greater innovation and collaboration, which can improve retention rates.

 Students have different needs and responsibilities outside of their academic coursework, such as jobs, internships, and family obligations.
 Offering flexible scheduling institution-wide can help students balance these responsibilities and make it easier for them to stay enrolled.
 It can also help faculty in achieving a work-life balance themselves.

 Collecting feedback from students, faculty, and staff is a valuable tool for administrators looking to improve retention strategies and tactics.
 By soliciting feedback, administrators can gain insights into what is working well and what needs improvement, allowing them to make data-driven decisions about how to allocate resources and support retention efforts.
 Throw in a giveaway to entice them to fill out the survey.

 Leveraging technology can help administrators better track and analyze retention data, as well as communicate with students and provide them with targeted support.
 Examples of technology-based retention solutions might include predictive analytics tools, virtual advising platforms, and mobile apps for student engagement

 Are you an administrator looking to improve student engagement and retention rates in your science courses?
 Look no further than Labster!
-Our virtual lab simulations provide students with hands-on, interactive learning experiences that engage and motivate them to learn.
+Our virtual lab simulations provide students with a digital learning advantage that helps engage and motivate them to learn.
 80% of students who used Labster said they were now more likely to continue to enroll in STEM courses.